 Accessibility deals with responsiveness.
 Are your ads responsive?
 Do they adjust their size, appearance, and format to fit into all screen sizes?

-Google AdWords introduced responsive ads for the Google Display Network in January 2017.
+Google Ads introduced responsive ads for the Google Display Network in January 2017.
 The size, appearance, and format of responsive ads are tailored to match the look and feel of the web page they appear on your targeting options, and the campaign goals you have set.

 The responsive ads are a hybrid of image, text and native ads, and look something like this: